-With Christmas just seven weeks away now really is the time to start putting in place your parenting arrangements for the festive season and summer holidays.
+With Christmas, only a couple of months away now is the time to start putting in place your parenting arrangements for the festive season and summer holidays.

 The best place to start is by communicating with your ex.
-Focusing on what is in the best interests of your children and prioritising their happiness is the best approach to take.
+Focusing on what is in the best interests of your children and prioritising their happiness is the best approach.
 After all, we all want Christmas and the holidays to be a special and magical time for them where fond memories are made.

 Sharing the special moments

 Where possible and circumstances permit, we encourage parents to find a way for the children to spend time with both of you over Christmas.

 Many separated parents find that splitting the time can work well for them and the children, allowing both to celebrate Christmas lunch or dinner on the day together.
 Eg. The kids spend:

 - 3:00 pm on Christmas Eve to 3:00 pm on Christmas Day with one parent.

 - 3.00 pm on Christmas Day to 3:00 pm on Boxing Day with the other parent.

 The usual parenting arrangements then recommence from 3:00 pm Boxing Day, which may involve the children returning to the care of the parent who will spend the first half of the school holidays with them.